 J. & J. Minnis And The Fresco Fabric

-However, people interested in fine clothing are much more likely to associate a rather different thing with the term fresco – in fact a certain kind of cloth.
-J. & J. Minnis , a cloth manufactuerer, seems to own a trademark for the Fresco® fabric which they advertise as the “ultimate cool garment”.
-Considering its purpose, the name fresco = fresh makes perfect sense.
+However, people interested in fine clothing are much more likely to associate a rather different thing with the term fresco – in fact, a certain kind of cloth.
+J. & J. Minnis, a cloth manufactuerer, seems to own a trademark for the Fresco® fabric which they advertise as the “ultimate cool garment”.
+Considering its purpose, the name fresco, meaning fresh, makes perfect sense.
 In German speaking countries, it is also known as Fresko.

 What is Fresco?

-Now, the question arises what exactly a fresco fabric is and why it wears so cool.
+Now, the question arises as to what exactly a fresco fabric is and why it wears so cool.
 Fresco is generally made of multiple yarn, high twisted wool and has a plain weave.
-The high twist allows for an open weave which makes the fabric very airy in the sense that you can feel any breeze.
-Also due to its high twist, it has a rather coarse feel to it and a rather hard touch.
+The high twist allows for an open weave, which makes the fabric very airy in the sense that you can feel any breeze.
+Also, due to its high twist, it has a rather coarse feel to it and a rather hard touch.
 At the same time, this makes for a very dense and durable fabric.
-Nowadays, fresco weights range from 8oz–15oz per yard (248g–465g per metre) while the fresco cloth from the 1950s was usually between 11 oz -18oz (341g -558g per metre).
+Nowadays, fresco weights range from 8oz–15oz per yard (248g–465g per metre), while the fresco cloth from the 1950’s was usually between 11 oz -18oz (341g -558g per metre).